HajiraMarwah/react-concepts/react-concepts/hooks/Readme.md

 Explanation
   -state → current state.
-  -dispatch → function to send actions.
+  -dispatch → function used to send actions to the reducer.
-  -reducer → function describing how state changes.
+  -reducer → function that updates state based on action.
   -initialState → starting state.

 Why use useReducer?